Middle force opposition to the Marcos dictatorship: Crony capitalism and unexplained wealth

 The economic roller coaster of the late 1970s and the economic nosedive of the early 1980s also led to public discontent relating to the influence of Ferdinand and Imelda Marcos' cronies within the Philippine economy, because of the various monopolies they established after the declaration of Martial law.
 While information about these monopolies was restricted during the dictatorship, Ateneo de Manila University professor Ricardo Manapat published a 48-page pamphlet titled "Some are Smarter Than Others", which exposed the details of the wealth of the Marcoses and their cronies.

 The Philippine think tank the Center for Research and Communication (CRC) began tabulating figures of the Philippines' economic data in 1977 to figure out the amount of money that was being siphoned out of the economy.
 Using those figures, one of its cofounders Dr. Bernardo Villegas, eventually revealed in a 1985 interview with the Catholic newspaper Veritas that a conservative figure for this amount (covering 1977 to 1985) was a minimum of $13.145 Billion, while a high estimate could go as high as $30 billion.
 During the interview, he added that the hidden wealth was self-evident, saying "kitang kita ang ebidensya" ("the evidence is very visible").
 Villegas eventually joined forces with Enrique Zobel and former ambassador Jose V. Romero Jr. to form the Makati Business Club, a forum to address economic and social policy issues which affect the development of the Philippines.

-The data gathered by the CRC would later be used by US Ambassador to the Philippines Stephen Bosworth to inform his 1985 report to the United States Congress House Committee on Foreign Affairs on the rapid decline of the Philppine economy in the early 1980s.
+The data gathered by the CRC would later be used by US Ambassador to the Philippines Stephen Bosworth to inform his 1985 report to the United States Congress House Committee on Foreign Affairs on the rapid decline of the Philippine economy in the early 1980s.